ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 ```

 Next, we'll want to implement a method to our `TxGenerator` that will allow it
 to produce a valid transaction with `Transfer` on the fly.
-Therefore, we have
-the following:
+We have:

 ```go